 - any other property that can be used to pay a debt.

 Please note that fraudulent conveyances can also lead to federal criminal charges.
-In addition, under the Uniform Fraudulent Transfer Act (UFTA), a creditor can bring a civil cause of action (sue the debtor) to get the property that a debtor fraudulently conveyed – even if the debtor no longer owns it.
-Under applicable law, the four-year statute of limitations/lookback period begins running once the judgment against the debtor is secured.
-And an appointment of a receiver may be necessary.3
+In addition, under the Uniform Fraudulent Transfer Act (UFTA), a creditor can bring a civil cause of action (sue you) to get the property that you fraudulently conveyed – even if you no longer own it.

 2. What are the legal defenses?

-Three common defenses are that the accused:
+Three common defenses are that you:

 - lacked fraudulent intent at the time of the transfer;